anekobtw/study-buddy/README.md

 <div align="center">

-A Tinder-style web application designed to help University of South Florida students find compatible study partners.
+A web app to find study partners.
 The project was designed for HackJam 2025.

 **Made with 💚 to USF Bulls.**